Tewfik Pasha: Reign

 He had gone back to Cairo after the Battle of Tel al-Kebir, had consented to the reforms insisted upon by Britain, and had assumed the position of a constitutional ruler under the guidance of Lord Dufferin, the British special commissioner.
 When cholera broke out, he insisted upon going to Alexandria.
 His wife accompanied him, and he went round the hospitals, setting an excellent example to the authorities of the city, and encouraging the patients by kind and hopeful words.

+Egyptian Fundamental Ordinance of 1882, a constitution, followed an abortive attempt to promulgate a constitution in 1879.
+The document was limited in scope and was effectively more of an organic law of the Consultative Council to the khedive than an actual constitution.

 In 1884, Sir Evelyn Baring (Lord Cromer) went back to Egypt as diplomatic agent and Consul-General of Britain.
-His first task was to demand that Tewfik should abandon the Sudan.
+His first task was to demand that Tewfik should abandon the Turco-Egyptian Sudan.
 Tewfik gave his consent with natural reluctance, but, having consented, he did everything he could to ensure the success of the policy which Baring had been sent to carry out.
 He behaved with equal propriety during the negotiations between Sir H. Drummond Wolff and the Turkish envoy, Mukhtar Pasha, in 1886.
 His position was not a dignified one but that of a titular ruler compelled to stand by while others discussed and managed the affairs of his country.
 The Sultan was his suzerain; in Britain he recognized his protector: to the representative of each he endeavoured to show friendliness and esteem.
 As time went on his confidence in Baring increased, until at last he deferred to the British agent in almost everything.
 On occasion, however, he acted on his own initiative, as when in June 1888 he dismissed Nubar Pasha and summoned Riaz Pasha to form a ministry, an action influenced, nevertheless, by Tewfik's knowledge of the divergence of views between Nubar and the British agent.
 Baring encouraged Tewfik to show his activity in matters of administration, and he took a great interest in all matters connected with irrigation, education and justice.
 He was not an imposing man, but he showed a genuine desire to govern his country for its own benefit.
 He understood the importance to Egypt of British assistance and support; his natural shrewdness made him accept the British conditions; his natural good feeling kept him from any inclination to intrigue.